Dedekind Zeta motives for totally real fields: Introduction

 is a $\Q$-lattice $\Lambda_n(k)$ whose covolume is well-defined up to multiplication by an element in $\Q^\times$.
 Using the isomorphism of rational $K$-theory with the stable cohomology of the linear group, Borel proved by an analytic argument in \cite{Bo2} that

-If one combined this with the isomorphism $(\ref{introext1})$, compared the regulators $r_B$ and $r_H$\footnote{This is not straightforward: see, for example \cite{Bu}, and the remarks in $\S1.6$ of \cite{DG}}, and proved the surjectivity of one of the maps $\phi$ above, one would obtain a concrete formula for $\zeta_k^*(1-n)$ modulo rationals.
-In the case of the map $\phi^h$, this would express $\zeta_k^*(1-n)$ as a determinant of Aomoto polylogarithms, and in the case of the map $\phi^p$, this would express $\zeta_k^*(1-n)$ as a determinant of classical polylogarithms.
-The latter is precisely Zagier's conjecture, which is at present only known in the cases $n=2$ and $n=3$ \cite{Go3}.
+If one combines this result with the isomorphism $(\ref{introext1})$, then the surjectivity of one of the maps $\phi^{\bullet}$ above yields a conjectural formula for $\zeta_k^*(1-n)$ modulo rationals (assuming the compatibility between the various regulators involved).
+In the case of the map $\phi^h$, this would express $\zeta_k^*(1-n)$ as a determinant of Aomoto polylogarithms \cite{BGSV}, and in the case of the map $\phi^p$, this would express $\zeta_k^*(1-n)$ as a determinant of classical polylogarithms \cite{ZG}.

-However, such an approach would be highly circuitous, and one should seek a direct motivic proof.
-In this paper, we do exactly that in the totally real case.
-We prove that the map $\phi^q$ for quadric scissors-congruence groups is surjective for every totally real number field $k$, and directly relate the covolume of the image of the Hodge regulator $r_H$ with $\zeta_k^*(1-n)$, for all $n\geq 2$, without using Borel's result $(\ref{introBorelzeta})$.
-This gives a set of generators for $(\ref{introext1})$ for any totally real number field in terms of quadric motives.